KALMUS-Color-Toolkit/KALMUS/paper/joss-paper.md

 ---

-To do:
-1. Get the bibliography working/yaml in general

 # Summary

 KALMUS is a Python package for the computational analysis of colors in films.
 It provides quantitative tools to study and compare the use of film color.
 This package serves two purposes:  (1) various ways to measure, calculate and compare a film's colors and (2) various ways to visualize a film's color.
 We have named the software KALMUS in homage to Natalie Kalmus (1882 - 1965), a Technicolor Director who oversaw the color palettes of nearly 300 Hollywood feature films.